wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) ContainsBy(f func(i int, item T) bool) (found bool)` [#](collection.go#L78)
 * `collection.go:78:86` [#](collection.go#L78-L86)

-ContainsBy returns true if an item in the current collection matches thespecified predicate function.
-This is useful if you have a slice of objectsand you wish to check the existence of a specific field value.
+ContainsBy returns true if an item in the current collection matches the specified predicate function.
+This is useful if you have a slice of objects and you wish to check the existence of a specific field value.

 ```go
 package main